sa-veli/portfolio__mobius-site/To-do and to learn.md

 CANCELED 6.
 Make fixed height footer placeholder.
 Not planning to style it now.
 DONE 7.
 Style grid with fixed size boxes.
 In the end of working on project I change them to stock photos.
 DONE 8.
 Make footer.
+9. Make simple mobile design.
+Add just one breakpoing for mobile.
+Tablets and such - when I want to polish site.
+Now I need to make it work, not look shiny.
+10. Add Readme with gifs or similar stuff on how site animations look.
+Add general overview images.
+Add description of how, why and what skills I used to do this site.
+11. Blur logotypes.
+Change contact information to nosence.
+12. Rename repo and deploy site to public.
+Make it available online if it free and can be quickly done.

 ## Style animations, hover states, font color and such.
 DONE 1. Главная - on hover: color: red; style - underline.